Cross-Device Authentication (QR Login)

 1. Desktop: Initialize and Show QR

-On the desktop interface (e.g., your login page), call init() to create a cross-device session.
+On the desktop interface (e.g., your login page), call start() to create a cross-device session.
 This returns a session_id and a qr_url.

 approval_context (auth-link): To show a custom message on the mobile screen (e.g. “Access to orders”), send it when creating the session.
 The API accepts